Hadron/entanglement/contract.md

 * sync: floods a new or existing object's state out to recipients

-* sync_request: requests a set of changes (or a new object) be synchronized.
+* forward: requests a set of changes (or a new object) be synchronized.
 That is, a request to an object owner to consider creating or updating an object

 # Receive Workflow